bgardner/powder/readme.txt

 == Description ==

 Powder reclaims its minimalist roots by embracing simplicity and the purity of form and function.
 Its signature approach transcends conventional WordPress design standards, offering a canvas where creativity flourishes.
-Experience the full potential of Powder with our All-Access plan, which features an extensive library of starter themes, wireframe patterns, and versatile templates.
+Experience the full potential of Powder, which features an extensive library of patterns and versatile templates.

 == Copyright ==